Lynnes001/piptag_tutorial/README.md

   ![CODE FLASH SETUP](images/setup.jpg)

  4. Simply click build, debug and result button in debug view in Code Composer step by step.
+If you succeed, you can receive the data from this PIP tag in terminal without installing the battery.

 ### Flash Code Troubleshooting